 Hold On Tight to Your Rockstar Staff

-Once you’ve done all the hard work to build an amazing staff that will help you manage your marijuana retail setup, hold on to them!
-Good staff is hard to find, and building a Rockstar staff is an investment in your business success!
+Once you’ve done all the hard work to build an amazing staff that will help you manage your cannabis retail setup, hold on to them!
+Good staff is hard to find, and building a rockstar staff is an investment in your business success!

 Show that you the investments in your staff pay off for them.
 Give them larger scopes of responsibility, compensate them at or above market rates, and always ensuring good performance is recognized.